steshaw/fp-in-erlang-kent/README.md

 Still six ;-).

-The [reference manual lists some other data types](http://erlang.org/doc/reference_manual/data_types.html) which must be covered later on.
+The [reference manual lists some other data types](http://erlang.org/doc/reference_manual/data_types.html) which may be covered later on:

 - Bit String and Binaries
 - Reference